-Academic Year (student 2022-23

-cohort covered by

-specification)

-Module Code CTM209

-Module Title Cluster Randomised Trials

-Module Organiser(s) Natasha Larke, Eskindir Shumbullo

-Contact Email CTsupport@lshtm.ac.uk

-Faculty Epidemiology and Population Health

-London School of Hygiene & Tropical Medicine

-http://www.lshtm.ac.uk/eph/

-FHEQ Level Level 7

-Credit Value CATS 15

-ECTS 7.5

-HECoS Code 100962 : 100473

-Mode of Delivery Distance Learning

-Mode of Study Directed self-study, through online materials via the Virtual

-Learning Environment

-Language of Study English

-Pre-Requisites All of the Clinical Trial (CT) elective modules assume familiarity

-with the material and terminology introduced in the core CT

-modules.
-Students who do not have a background in clinical

-trials may need to spend some time familiarising themselves with

-terminology before they can successfully complete any of the CT

-elective modules.

-Except with the special permission of the Programme Director, a

-student must study CTM208 Further statistical methods in clinical

-trials or EPM304 Advanced statistical methods in epidemiology

-before studying CTM209.
-(Students must not be registered for,

-and must not study, both CTM208 and EPM304 because the

-content of both modules overlaps.)
+Academic Year (student 2023-24 cohort covered by specification) Module Code CTM209 Module Title Cluster Randomised Trials Module Organiser(s) Natasha Larke, Som Kumar Shrestha Contact Email CTsupport@lshtm.ac.uk Faculty Epidemiology and Population Health London School of Hygiene & Tropical Medicine FHEQ Level Level 7 Credit Value CATS 15 ECTS 7.5 HECoS Code 100962:100473 Mode of Delivery Distance Learning Mode of Study Directed self-study, through online materials via the Virtual Learning Environment Language of Study English Pre-Requisites All of the Clinical Trial (CT) elective modules assume familiarity with the material and terminology introduced in the core CT modules.
+Students who do not have a background in clinical trials may need to spend some time familiarising themselves with terminology before they can successfully complete any of the CT elective modules.
+Except with the special permission of the Programme Director, a student must study CTM208 Further statistical methods in clinical trials or EPM304 Advanced statistical methods in epidemiology before studying CTM209.
+(Students must not be registered for, and must not study, both CTM208 and EPM304 because the content of both modules overlaps.)
 Prior reading is not required before registering on this module.

-Students will be provided with core texts at the beginning of the
+Students will be provided with core texts at the beginning of the module.

-module.

-Accreditation by Professional Statutory and Regulatory Body Not currently accredited by any other body.
-Module Cap (Maximum number of students) There is no cap on the number of students who can register for this distance learning module.
+Accreditation by Not surrontly accredited by any other body Accreditation by Not currently accredited by any other body.
+Professional Statutory and Regulatory Body Module Cap (Maximum There is no cap on the number of students who can register number of students) for this distance learning module.
 Target Audience Optional module for all the students on DL MSc Clinical Trials, PG Diploma Clinical Trials, MSc Epidemiology.
 Also open to any other student who meets pre-requisites for the module and who wishes to learn about Cluster Randomised Trials.
 Module Description The module seeks to develop key knowledge, understanding and skills needed in the design, ethical conduct, analysis, and reporting of cluster randomised trials.
 A particular emphasis is placed on developing skills in analysing data, and interpreting the results, from cluster randomised trials.
 Duration Distance learning module studies begin in early October.
 Students may start their studies at any time once they gain access to Moodle and therefore the study materials, and work through the material until the AA submission deadline on 12th May.
-Last Revised (e.g. year 2021 changes approved)
+Last Revised (e.g. year 2023 changes approved)

-Programme(s) This module is linked to the following programme(s) Status PGDip/MSc Clinical Trials (Distance Learning - University of Elective London Worldwide) PGDip/MSc Epidemiology (Distance Learning - University of Elective London Worldwide)
+Programme(s) This module is linked to the following programme(s) Status PGDip/MSc Clinical Trials (Distance Learning - University of London) Elective PGDip/MSc Epidemiology (Distance Learning - University of London) Elective